external-mirrors/android_translation_layer/doc/Build.md

 - On alpine: add `-fpermissive` to `--args`.

 ### wolfSSL
-If you distro ships wolfSSL with JNI enabled already, you can just install the package and skip this step.
+If your distro ships wolfSSL with JNI enabled already, you can just install the package and skip this step.
 ```sh
 git clone https://github.com/wolfSSL/wolfssl.git
 cd wolfssl